Jenkins Automated Testing

 You could for example run your Selenium tests every hour, or after each xx commits to your version control system.

-Below you will find a tutorial on how to set up a basic example where a simple Selenium test is run on Jenkins and our Selenium grid.
+Below you will find a tutorial on how to integrate Jenkins with Selenium.
+We'll set up a basic example where a simple Selenium test will run on Jenkins and the TestingBot Selenium grid.

 1. Specify API credentials